StanGirard/Primates-Jekyll/_posts/2020-02-01-10-github-repositories-you-should-check.md

 ## Gitignore

-This is GitHub’s collection of [`.gitignore`](http://git-scm.com/docs/gitignore) file templates.
+This is **GitHub**’s collection of [`.gitignore`](http://git-scm.com/docs/gitignore) file templates.
 We use this list to populate the `.gitignore` template choosers available in the GitHub.com interface when creating new repositories and files.

 For more information about how `.gitignore` files work, and how to use them, the following resources are a great place to start: